 BCR-ABL testing is requested when a doctor suspects that a person has CML or Ph-positive ALL.
 Initial testing may be indicated when a person has non-specific symptoms such as fatigue, weight loss and/or an enlarged spleen or as a follow-up to abnormal findings on a FBC.
 Early in the disease, a person may have few or no symptoms.
 As time passes and normal blood cells are crowded out of the bone marrow and the number of abnormal leukaemic cells increases, a person may experience anaemia, prolonged bleeding, and recurrent infections.

-Once CML or Ph chromosome-positive ALL has been diagnosed, BCR-ABL quantitative genetic testing is requested periodically (typically every 3 months) to monitor the response to treatment and monitor for recurrence.
+Once CML has been diagnosed, BCR-ABL quantitative genetic testing is requested periodically (typically every 3 months) to monitor the response to treatment and monitor for recurrence.
+If disease levels become very low and stable (a major molecular response) then the frequency of testing may change to 3-6 months though this will be determined by your doctor.
 If treatment resistance or disease recurrence occurs, the BCR-ABL kinase domain mutation analysis should be performed to guide further treatment.

 What does the test result mean?

 If a person has abnormal white blood cells in the bone marrow and has the Ph chromosome and BCR-ABL gene sequence, then that person has CML or Ph-positive ALL.
 Of those who have CML, 90-95% have the Ph chromosome by cytogenetics and 100% have BCR-ABL gene by FISH and/or qualitative BCR-ABL molecular testing.
 About 25% of adult ALL and 3% of childhood ALL are positive for the Ph chromosome and/or BCR-ABL gene sequence.